 Full time Commitment

-The program requires a type of commitment that makes outside employment generally impractical.
+The program requires a commitment that makes full-time employment outside of the program generally impractical.
+Many students, however, have found that holding part-time employment while in the program to be feasible.
 We encourage students to obtain assistantships, loans and grants that will allow them to devote their energies and talents to their professional development.

 The University and Community

 Memorial Bell Tower